Petroleum (Hawkers) Act 1881

 The Petroleum (Hawkers’) Act 1881 (44 & 45 Vict. c.
-67) is an Act of the Parliament of the United Kingdom to regulate the hawking or selling of petroleum and similar substances.
+67) was an act of the Parliament of the United Kingdom to regulate the hawking or selling of petroleum and similar substances.

 Background

 In the 1870s concerns had grown about the safety of carrying petroleum and similar hazardous commodities around in carts particularly in urban areas.
-The activities of hawkers of petroleum were controlled, in general terms, under the provisions of the Petroleum Act 1871.
+The activities of hawkers of petroleum were controlled, in general terms, under the provisions of the Petroleum Act 1871 (34 & 35 Vict. c.
+105).
 However, offences were regularly committed.
 For example: